Mohamed Atta: Religious zeal and Hamburg cell

-On 11 April 1996, Atta signed his last will and testament at the mosque, officially declaring his Muslim beliefs and giving 18 instructions regarding his burial.
-This was the same day that Israel, much to Atta's fury, attacked Lebanon in Operation Grapes of Wrath; signing the will "offering his life" was his response.
-The instructions in his last will and testament reflect both Sunni funeral practices along with some more puritanical demands from Salafism, including asking people not "to weep and cry" and to generally refrain from showing emotion.
+On April 11, 1996, Atta signed his last will and testament at the mosque, officially declaring his Muslim beliefs and giving 18 instructions regarding his burial.
+This was the same day that Israel, to Atta's fury, attacked Lebanon in Operation Grapes of Wrath; signing the will "offering his life" was his response.
+The instructions in his last will and testament reflect both Sunni funeral practices and some more puritanical demands from Salafism, including asking people not "to weep and cry" and to generally refrain from showing emotion.
 The will was signed by el-Motassadeq and a second person at the mosque.

 After leaving Plankontor in the summer of 1997, Atta disappeared again and did not return until 1998.
 He had made no progress on his thesis.
 Atta phoned his graduate advisor, Machule, and mentioned family problems at home, saying, "Please understand, I don't want to talk about this."
 At the winter break in 1997, Atta left and did not return to Hamburg for three months.
 He said that he went on pilgrimage to Mecca again, just 18 months after his first time.
 This claim has been disputed; American journalist Terry McDermott has argued that it is unusual for someone to go on pilgrimage so soon after the first time and to spend three months there (more than Hajj requires).
 When Atta returned, he claimed that his passport was lost and applied for a new one, which is a common tactic to erase evidence of travel to places such as Afghanistan.
 When he returned in spring 1998, after disappearing for several months, he had grown a thick long beard, and "seemed more serious and aloof" than before to those who knew him.